tuesleep/LEOTextView/README.md

 ## License

-CKTextView is available under the MIT license.
+NCKTextView is available under the MIT license.
 See the LICENSE file for more info.